Teal-04/Lab7/README.md

 ### What's going on here?

 This repository is all about running some unit tests for Lab 6.
-But honestly, the dog in the picture looks more confident about it than I am.
-If you think you're up to the task, feel free to judge me — but do it **unit test style**, please.
+Yeah

 ### Features
-- Tests written by someone who may or may not have had their morning coffee.
+- Tests written by someone who never sleep enough
 - Automated CI setup that keeps breaking (like my patience).
 - Vulnerable packages?
 Sure, but they add flavor.

 ### Running the Project
-1. Clone this repository (don't worry, the dog won't bite).
+1. Clone this repository
-2. Run `dotnet build` — or stare at the screen like the dog if it fails.
+2. Run `dotnet build`
-3. Execute `dotnet test` to see if the tests pass... or if you'll get that skeptical side-eye from our four-legged friend.
+3. Execute `dotnet test` to see if the tests pass

 ### License
-You’re free to do whatever you want, but I’d appreciate it if you left the dog alone.
-He’s been through enough.
+You’re free to do whatever you want idc

 ---

-If you encounter issues, just remember the face above — that's my reaction, too.